zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

 those flags.
 The list of flags are:

 - ``ATTEST_INCLUDE_OPTIONAL_CLAIMS``: Include also the optional claims to the attestation token.
-Default value: True.
+Default value: ON.
-- ``ATTEST_INCLUDE_TEST_CODE``: Test code is removed from COSE library and from attestation test suite if it is False.
+- ``ATTEST_INCLUDE_TEST_CODE``: Test code is removed from COSE library and from attestation test suite if it is OFF.
 Its default value depends on the build type.
-It is True if build type is ``Debug``, otherwise False (different kinds of ``Release`` builds).
+It is ON if build type is ``Debug``, otherwise OFF (different kinds of ``Release`` builds).
 - ``ATTEST_INCLUDE_COSE_KEY_ID``: COSE key-id is an optional field in the COSE unprotected header.
 Key-id is calculated and added to the COSE header based on the value of this flag.
-Default value: False.
+Default value: OFF.

 Related compile time options
 ----------------------------
-- ``BOOT_DATA_AVAILABLE``: The boot data is expected to be present in the shared data area between the boot loader and the runtime firmware when it's true.
+- ``BOOT_DATA_AVAILABLE``: The boot data is expected to be present in the shared data area between the boot loader and the runtime firmware when it's ON.
-  Otherwise, when it's false does not check the content of the shared data area.
+  Otherwise, when it's OFF does not check the content of the shared data area.
   Also assume that the TLV header is present and valid (the magic number is correct) and there are no other data entries.
 Its default value depends on the BL2 flag.